-Import C:\Users\Pear\\TopographicArea.shp If required drag and drop column headings from the grid into the ''Identifiers'' and ''Descriptions'' boxes.
-Double-click in the boxes to clear them. - Identification Identification (optional) Description (optional) Use values from this DBF column to add identifiers and labels to the data description labels to the data Identifiers : Descriptions : Create sequential identifiers automatically Enter the first ID in the sequence (eg ID 001): Current Layer New layer Categories (to different la yers based or values in this column : Select marke Point Data Marker Select marker symbol style and size.
-Size is approximate symbol height in map metres : TOID FeatureCod Version VersionDat Theme ThemeCount Calculated Chang 1000000161 10203 27 20130703 Water 1 70150.22564 20130 1000000161 10123 18 20131201 1 Roads Track 1 7934.574553 20131 20131 • Þ. Cancel Cancel
+Import C:\Users\Pear\\TopographicArea.shp If required drag and drop column headings from the grid into the "Identifiers" and "Descriptions" boxes.
+Double-click in the boxes to clear them.
+Identification (optional) rom this DBF d labels to the column to add e data Use values from this DBF column to add description labels to the data Identifiers : Descriptions : Create sequential identifiers automatically Enter the first ID in the sequence (eg ID 001): Import to Layer New layer Categories (optional) Assign items to different layers based on values in this column : Point Data Marker Select marker symbol style and size.
+Size is approximate symbol height in map metres : TOID FeatureCod Version VersionDat Theme ThemeCount Calculated Chang 1000000161 10203 27 20130703 Water 1 70150.22564 20130 1000000161 10123 18 20131201 Roads Track 1 7934.574553 20131 • ۰.
+Cancel

-If the .shp file has an associated .dbf file with attribute information eg tree identification numbers, check the "Use .dbf column" and select the appropriate column from the drop-down list.
+If the .shp file has an associated .dbf file with attribute information eg tree identification numbers, check the "Use \.dbf column" and select the appropriate column from the drop-down list.
 PT-Mapper will automatically create an identifier for each object from the selected column.
 Similarly, a second column can be selected which will be assigned as the "Description" part of the ID.
 Alternatively, the column headers can be dragged and dropped into the matching box.